isaacs/node-lru-cache/README.md

     Optional, must be a function.

+* `disposeAfter` The same as `dispose`, but called _after_ the entry is completely removed and the cache is once again in a clean state.

+    It is safe to add an item right back into the cache at this point.
+    However, note that it is _very_ easy to inadvertently create infinite recursion in this way.

 * `noDisposeOnSet` Set to `true` to suppress calling the `dispose()` function if the entry key is still accessible within the cache.